Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 > This template can be edited in [Microsoft Excel](https://www.microsoft.com/en-au/microsoft-365/excel), [LibreOffice Calc](https://www.libreoffice.org/discover/calc/) or [Google Sheets](https://google.com/sheets).
 It is not compatible with Apple Numbers.

-The template is based on an example {{< glossary_link display="data collection" id="data-collection" >}} that contains three types of files within each object:
+The template is based on an example <GlossaryLink display="data collection" id="data-collection" /> that contains three types of files within each object:

 - Audio files (WAV), the primary material
 - Text files (CSV), transcriptions of the audio files